 Voices for Children will ask for your personal contact information only when you make an online donation, apply to become a CASA volunteer, purchase merchandise, or attend an event.
-We will store this in our database so we can send you information about Voices for Children, including our newsletter and campaign notices that support our mission to help the foster children of San Diego and Riverside Counties.
+We will store this in our database so we can send you information about Voices for Children, including our newsletter and campaign notices that support our mission to help children in foster care in San Diego and Riverside Counties.
 We never store credit card data.

 If you do not wish to receive such solicitations or notices by mail or email, or if you do not wish to have your information shared as stated above, please email firstname.lastname@example.org or call 858-598-2272.
 You may also write to us at:

 2851 Meadow Lark Drive

 P.O.
 Box 7219

 Ethical standards and principles are the foundation for maintaining public trust.
 To ensure these standards, a group of concerned fundraising organizations created the Donor Bill of Rights, which can be viewed below.
 Voices for Children adheres to these policies.

 “Personal Information” is information that identifies you personally, such as your name, address, telephone number, and email address.
 We collect and store the personally identifiable information that you have provided us via one of the email addresses identified on our website or when you otherwise contact us in person, by phone or email, with a question.
 We collect your name, email address, and other contact information if you register for an event.
 We also collect your name, email address, telephone number, and payment information when you make a contribution, either on our website, at a special event, over the phone, or by mailing in a check.
 The above list provides a sample of personal information that may be collected by Voices for Children.
 From time to time, we may collect personal information from you in ways not described above.